viresh-ratnakar/exolve/README.md

     E|A T
 ```

-The decorator can also be used to inscribe circles inside some cells or to
+The decorator can also be used to inscribe circles inside some squares or to
-indicate that a cell is to be diagramless.
+indicate that a square is to be diagramless.
 There is a unique decorator letter
 for each of the 15 non-empty combinations in:
 ```
   {no bar, bar after, bar under, bar after and under} x